 When making a pitcher, I recommend omitting the ice from the pitcher itself so the drink doesn’t get watered down.
 Instead, add ice to the glass directly and pour the cocktail over the ice when ready to enjoy.

-More of our favorite margarita recipes:
+More of our Favorite Margarita Recipes:

 Thanksgiving Margarita Recipe (Printable Copy)